 When the new family arrived in America, they had a choice to make.
 Saloma still carried her family name of Steiner, and could easily adapt to the American custom of taking her husband’s last name.
 But what about little Johann Steiner?….

-It’s clear from the records that Engelbert and Saloma decided to not only change Johann’s last name to match Engelbert’s, but to even change his first name too.
-Thus Saloma’s illegitimate child was effectively given a new identity in the New World.
-She could leave behind the bitter remembrance of Gilles’ abandonment, and her son would grow up free from the probing questions and knowing glances of his neighbors.
+It’s clear from the records that Engelbert and Saloma decided to not only follow the Catholic custom of using Johann’s middle name, Michael, but also chose to change his last name to match Engelbert’s.
+Thus, Saloma’s child was effectively given a new identity in America that hid the circumstances of his birth.
+In doing so, she could leave behind the bitter remembrance of Gilles’ abandonment, and her son would grow up free from the stigma of an out of wedlock birth.

-Engelbert, Saloma and “Michael J.” started over in America as a new family—the Diepolders.
+And so, Engelbert, Saloma and “Michael J.” started over in America as a new family: the Diepolders.

-Did Michael ever know that Gilles Boulanger, not Engelbert Diepolder, was his real father?
+Did Michael ever know that Gilles Boulanger, and not Engelbert Diepolder, was his real father?
 It’s hard to know the answer.
-It’s conceivable that if Saloma married Engelbert when Michael was young enough, then Engelbert would have been the only father Michael ever remembered.
+It’s conceivable that if Saloma met Engelbert when Michael was young enough that Engelbert would have been the only father Michael ever remembered.
 Passenger records naming her as his “bride,” though, suggest Michael was probably old enough to have remembered a life before Engelbert.

 Whatever the case, it’s clear from subsequent records that Michael regarded Engelbert as his father.
 Indeed, he must have held great affection for him.
 In his log entry for 21 March 1895 at Rock Island Lighthouse, Michael wrote “a young visitor arrived here 7:50 a.m.: it’s a 9# boy”—he named that little boy Lawrence Engelbert Diepolder.